-This book provides a multi-faceted innovative analysis of the EP by studying it comprehensively from a gender perspective addressing changes and continuities.
+Gendering the European Parliament: Structures, Policies and Practices provides a multifaceted innovative analysis of the EP by studying it comprehensively from a gender perspective addressing changes and continuities.
 It asks how and why the EP, as an institution, is gendered and what the gendered impacts of recent changes are when it comes to the structures, policies and practices of the EP.
-The book brings together scholars from a variety of theoretical and methodological backgrounds.
-They are united by their ability to provide the puzzle pieces necessary to fully comprehend the EP from a gender perspective.
-The different disciplines (sociology, political sciences, law, management studies, cultural studies) bring together different methodological approaches.
+This collection brings together scholars from a variety of different disciplines (sociology, political sciences, law, management studies and cultural studies) as well as theoretical and methodological backgrounds who are united by their ability to provide the puzzle pieces necessary to fully comprehend the EP from a gender perspective.

 List of Abbreviations